MicrosoftDocs/quantum-docs/articles/hybrid-computing-troubleshooting.md

 ---
 author: bradben
-description: Understand the known issues of integrated hybrid programs with Q# and the QDK and supported hardware. ms.date: 03/02/2023 ms.author: brbenefield ms.service: azure-quantum ms.subservice: qdk ms.topic: conceptual
+description: Understand the known issues of integrated hybrid programs with Q# and the QDK and supported hardware. ms.date: 03/06/2023 ms.author: brbenefield ms.service: azure-quantum ms.subservice: qdk ms.topic: conceptual
 no-loc: ['Q#', '$$v']
 title: Known issues for integrated hybrid computing
-uid: microsoft.quantum.hybrid.known-issues
+uid: microsoft.quantum.hybrid.troubleshooting
 ---

-# Integrated hybrid known issues
+# Troubleshooting integrated hybrid issues

 Developing and running integrated hybrid algorithms on the latest supported hardware is a new and quickly evolving field.
 This article outlines the tools and methods currently available, along with known issues, and is updated as new features are supported.